As Super Bowl LVIII looms, the spotlight (bullseye?) is back on Tony Romo

 Had Olsen stunk up the Super Bowl last year, Fox had Tom Brady waiting in the wings.
 If Romo ends up being on everyone’s “Thumbs Down” list on Monday, there isn’t really any backup plan for CBS.
 It’s one thing for the Week 7 regional audience to come away annoyed at Romo, it’s something else altogether for the Super Bowl audience to remember how much they disliked him (and for that to be a talking point the next day).

 Maybe this is just how it is.
-There are plenty of loud Cris Collinsworth, Joe Buck, and Troy Aikman haters out there but that’s not reflected in the announcer rankings.
-Maybe we’re just settling into what the Tony Romo experience was meant to be.
+There are plenty of loud Cris Collinsworth, Joe Buck, and Troy Aikman haters out there but that’s not reflected in overall announcer grades.
+Maybe we’re just still settling into what the Tony Romo experience was meant to be.
 Grating and annoying to some but ultimately not enough so that it becomes a true problem.
 Maybe he’ll work through it and his quirks will become weirdly charming again.

 Like the man said back in 2017, “I know I’ll probably stink for a while.”
 Maybe he just had the timeline wrong.